decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 })
 ```

+The example above logs messages and the contents of the event object every time a controller button is pushed down or released.

-Both the`BUTTON_DOWN` and the `BUTTON_UP` events contain various properties that might be useful for the function.
+The event objects of both the `BUTTON_DOWN` and the `BUTTON_UP` contain various useful properties.
 See [Properties of button events](#properties-of-button-events) for more details.

+If the player's pointer is pointing at a mesh that has a collider, the event object also includes a nested `hit` object, with information about the collision and the entity that was hit.
+Entities that have `Click`, `OnPointerDown` or `OnPointerUp` components can also be hit, even if they don't have a collider mesh.
+This is because the engine gives entities with these components their own colliders, used to detect clicks.

 > Note: This code only needs to be executed once for the `subscribe()` method to keep polling for the event.
 Don't add this into a system's `update()` function, as that would register a new listener on every frame.
--->

 ## Properties of button events